SarahLKatz/gatsby-portfolio/src/blogs/05-2019/12-sample-interview.md

 ### Final Thoughts
 These two processes were definitely somewhat different - and felt very different, but they shared some similarities.
 Both interviews (as well as all of the other interviews I've been through during this process) were multi-step interviews.
 Both interviews had some technical and some behavioral questions.
 Both onsite interviews took an entire afternoon.
 Both companies were kind and friendly and seemed to really want me to succeed.
 Both companies expected me to ask a lot of questions.

 One of the things I've learned as I go through the job search process is that while no two interviews are the same, there are common ways to prepare.
 Understand that it may be a long process, and there will be multiple stages.
 Expect to be asked technical questions, and expect to have to write some code (on a computer, on a whiteboard, or both).
 Expect any onsite interviews to take at least half a day.
 Expect the company to expect you to ask a lot of questions.
 Expect it to be a long and tiring process.
 But also expect them to want you to do well.
 In all of my interview experience, I have yet to encounter a company that seemed to want me to fail.
 Those companies may be out there, but I think they are few and far between.

+Every interview is different, and you never know what the process is like until you go through it.
+But if you go in well prepared and with a positive attitude, you can make the best of any interview and hopefully land a great job!